Articles & Guides

 A good summer schedule or routine can also help kids stay active and prevent stress and anxiety.
 “Children of all ages (and even adults) thrive on routines and structure,” says Allison Wilson, an early childhood educator and the Senior Director of Curriculum and Innovation at Stratford School.

-So, what should be included in a summer schedule for kids?
+So, what should be included in a kids summer schedule?

 Even though we can all benefit from some sort of schedule or routine, how that looks may be different for each child, caregiver and family.